1879 Chicago mayoral election

 In the Chicago mayoral election of 1879, Democrat Carter Harrison III defeated both Republican Abner Wright and socialist Ernst Schmidt in a three-way race.
 Harrison had a nearly nine point margin of victory.

 Two-term incumbent Monroe Heath (who, at the time, was the longest-serving mayor in the city's history) did not run for reelection.

 The election took place on April 1.

-This was the first of six mayoral elections in which Harrison would ultimately compete, and the first of five of which he would win.
+This was the first of four consecutive and six overall mayoral elections in which Harrison would be candidate; and was the first of four consecutive and five overall mayoral elections which he would win.

 Democratic nomination of Carter Harrison III

 The Democratic Party nominated Carter Harrison III.
 Harrison's experience in national politics in congress appealed to conservative Democrats like Potter Palmer and Levi Leiter, while his liberal views on liquor consumption and gambling appealed to other leading local Democratic figures such as Michael C. McDonald.

 Harrison was nominated at the Democratic City convention held at Uhlich's Hall on March 15.
 Also put forward as candidates at the convention were Murray F. Tuley and George L. Dunlap.
 Harrison received enough backing on an informal ballot, winning 18 votes.
 A motion was made after the informal ballot for it to be ratified as official, though this was quickly tabled.
 Dunlap withdrew his candidacy before the formal ballot, in which Harrison secured the nomination.
 Afterwards, a motion was passed by acclamation for Harrison's nomination to be considered unanimous.